Robotic Sand Drawings

 Workshop Description

-This hands-on workshop teaches how to create large-scale sand drawings using cable-driven robots on Miami Beach.
+This hands-on workshop teaches how to create large-scale sand drawings using cable-driven robots at the FIU courtyard.
 Participants will learn about hardware setup, calibration techniques, and develop custom control software to create their own sand drawings that will then be documented through aerial photography.

 Learning objectives include: how to deploy and manage robotic systems in outdoor environments; reimagining drawing machines for large-scale contexts; creating interactive software for expressive drawing.